At least 367 dead after quake hits southwest China

 BEIJING A magnitude 6.3 earthquake struck southwestern China on Sunday, killing at least 367 people and leaving 1,881 injured in a remote area of Yunnan province, and causing thousands of buildings, including a school, to collapse.

-The official Xinhua news agency said the epicenter was in Longtoushan town in Yunnan's mountainous Ludian county.
+The official Xinhua news agency said the epicentre was in Longtoushan town in Yunnan's mountainous Ludian county.

 Communications have been seriously affected and rescuers have begun arriving on the scene, the report said.